mtumilowicz/java17-mesi-false-sharing-processor-optimisations-workshop/README.txt

 ## preface

 ## prerequisite
+* access to a cache by a processor involves one of two processes: read and write
+    * each process can have two results
         * cache hit = processor accesses its private cache and finds the addressed item already in the cache
-    * otherwise - the access is a cache miss
+        * otherwise - cache miss

 ## cache coherence
 * in modern CPUs (almost) all memory accesses go through the cache hierarchy